Yes.

 If you're making a change to your policy and would also like to review your cover level options, you'll be given the option to upgrade or downgrade your cover when making a change to your policy (if eligible).

-Simply select 'Your car, make changes' in your account, make any changes you need to and we'll display the price change (if applicable) to your changes and display your cover level options.
+Simply select 'Your car, make changes' in your Allianz account, make any changes you need to and we'll display the price change (if applicable) to your changes and display your cover level options.

 When renewing, you should always check your level of cover still meets your needs.
-We’ll send you an email 30 days before your renewal date, at which point, you can review your renewal cover details and price in your online account.
+We’ll send you an email 30 days before your renewal date, at which point, you can review your renewal cover details and price in your online Allianz account.

 Is car insurance more expensive or cheaper for electric cars?
 The short answer is… it depends.